Yoga, for ANYbody and any BODY

 Helps to control blood pressure

 Improved quality of life

-Overall, yoga is a tool that allows one to be in a more parasympathetic state, aka rest and digest state, to be able to reap all of these benefits!
+Overall, yoga is a tool that allows one to be in a more parasympathetic state, aka rest and digest states!
+We tend to live in higher-stressed environments and yoga is a way for us to cope with those stressors and bring us back to neutral.
 It's amazing what we can do when we take a moment to step back and just breathe!
 Always remember, you do you!
 Find a style, a use, or a practice that works for you!
 Yoga is a practice and practice makes progress!

 Woodyard C. (2011).
 Exploring the therapeutic effects of yoga and its ability to increase quality of life.
 International journal of yoga, 4(2), 49–54. https://doi.org/10.4103/0973-6131.85485